+In the current experiment, several binary Random Forest classifiers that correspond to DGA family detectors were cross-validated -- each detector is represented by a single such classifier.
+To build an input sub-dataset of each DGA family detector, random sampling was employed without replacement on AGDs from the corresponding family (or benign samples) to fit a 1:1 ratio with the benign domains, resulting in a balanced sub-dataset.
+To ensure the statistical significance of the results, each cross-validation execution was repeated 100 times (with different randomly selected sample subsets).
+In detail, for each DGA family in our dataset we ensured 1:1 ratio with benign domains, with the dataset size per each DGA detector of family $f$ equal to:

-\myparagraph{Binary Classification} We employed random sampling without replacement for AGDs domains from the corresponding classes to fit a specific ratio with the benign domains, and we repeated each experiment 100 times (with different sample subsets) to ensure the statistical significance of the results.
-In the current experiment, we trained a binary Random Forest classifier for each DGA family in our dataset, such that the ratio of AGDs and benign domains was 1:1.
-Nevertheless, we will use different ratios to reproduce our binary experiment, which will be later described in \autoref{sec:discussion}) Note that due to the particular format in which several families are available in their reverse-engineered form, as well as in the AGD repositories used to initialise our dataset, we could not use the $L-DOT$ feature homogeneously, and thus, we excluded it from this experiment.
+where $A$ represents samples of Alexa dataset and $H[f]$ represents samples of a particular family $f$ in the \texttt{HYDRAS} dataset $H$.
+Hence, in the case that the number of samples in $H[f]$ is greater than in $A$, we employ random sampling without replacement (across repeated experiments) on $H[f]$ to reduce its size to the size of~$A$.
+In the opposite case, when the size of $A$ is greater than the size of $H[f]$, the same random sampling is employed to reduce the size of $A$, ensuring 1:1 ratio.
+Note that for each of the 100 runs of cross-validation, different sample sets were randomly selected from the Alexa dataset as benign class representatives.\footnote{Nevertheless, for thorough evaluation, different ratios to reproduce the actual binary classification experiment will be later used (see \autoref{sec:discussion}). } Also, note that due to the particular format in which several families are available in their reverse-engineered form, as well as in the AGD repositories used to initialise our dataset, the $L-DOT$ feature could not be used homogeneously, and thus, was excluded from this experiment.

 The averaged outcomes of the binary classification can be seen in \autoref{tab:binary_stats}.
-We can observe that most of the DGA families are classified almost without errors, obtaining precision and recall metrics of or above 99.9\%.
-Even in the case of families with small representation (e.g. \texttt{darkshell}, \texttt{omexo}, \texttt{qhost}, and \texttt{ud3}), the classifier can discern between benign and malicious domains in almost 100\% of cases, with only a few exceptions.
-Moreover, the standard deviation of the $F_1$ (i.e., $\sigma_{F_1}$) achieves values $\sim$1\%, being in most cases $\leq$0.01\%, showcasing the robustness of both the classifier and the proposed feature set.
+We can observe that most of the DGA families are classified almost without errors, obtaining precision and recall metrics of above 99.9\%.
+Even in the case of families with small representation (e.g., \texttt{darkshell}, \texttt{omexo}, \texttt{qhost}, and \texttt{ud3}), the classifier can discern between benign and malicious domains in almost 100\% of cases, with only a few exceptions.
+Moreover, the standard deviation of the $F_1$ (i.e., $\sigma_{F_1}$) achieves values $\sim$1\% (in most cases only $\leq$0.01\%), which showcases the robustness of both the classifier and the proposed feature set.